Language selection

 A message from Canada’s Chief Public Health Officer

-This March 2023, the Public Health Agency of Canada is launching a new, interactive dashboard that will be an integral part of my annual reporting on the health of people in Canada.
+The Public Health Agency of Canada has released an update to the Health of People in Canada dashboard, initially launched in March 2023.
 This collection of public health indicators helps us understand areas where we are doing well and where we need to improve.
-Ultimately, this dashboard provides a snapshot of the health of our population, while illustrating the wide range of health, socio-economic, and environmental factors that interact to keep us healthy and well.
+Ultimately, the dashboard provides a snapshot of the health of our populations, while illustrating the wide range of health, socioeconomic, and environmental factors that interact to keep us healthy and well.

-People in Canada generally live a long time.
+People in Canada generally live long lives.
 Over the past decade, the incidence of some chronic conditions, like certain cancers, diabetes, and heart disease, has been decreasing, mainly because of improvements in prevention, screening, and treatment.
-Nonetheless, as a result of our aging population, the health system will need to meet the needs of an increasing number of people living with these conditions.
-Some social factors that underlie good health in Canada have also been improving.
-More people are achieving post-secondary education, and poverty rates, including childhood poverty, are decreasing.
+Nonetheless, because of Canada’s aging population, the health system will have to meet the needs of an increasing number of people living with these conditions.
+Some social factors that underlie good health in Canada have also been improving over the longer term.
+More people are achieving post-secondary education and compared to a decade ago, overall poverty rates, including childhood poverty, are lower.

 Did you find what you were looking for?